By Ellen Morgan

 With South Australian artwork dotted throughout the building, this recently opened accommodation offering features a range of one and two-bedroom suites.

-Find out more about this staycation gem with RAA.
+Find out more about North Adelaide accommodation with RAA.

 National Wine Centre of Australia